 (As told by him)

-When I was about 7 years old, our mom’s new husband took Jeff for the first time to his local bar & grill, the Pic & Pan located in suburban Los Angeles.
+When I was about 7 years old, my mom’s new husband took me for the first time to his local bar & grill, the Pic & Pan located in suburban Los Angeles.
 Not to party it up with the adults, but to play some pool with the old guys during the day.
-I’m sure what seemed a specially crafted adventure designed just for Jeff was actually a babysitting task for Jerry, our step-dad.
+I’m sure what seemed a specially crafted adventure designed just for me was actually a babysitting task for Jerry, my step-dad.

-Yes, to Jeff, it was a house of fun, but to Jerry it was his business.
+Yes, to me, it was a house of fun, but to Jerry it was his business.
 Over those same years, at home, away from the “party”, I learned the realities and side effects of worrying about such things he called “payroll” and “accounts payable” and “theft” and “property damage.”
-Eventually, I also learned about “losing the lease” and “crooks” and “looking for a job.”
+Eventually through Jerry, I also learned about “losing the lease” and “crooks” and “looking for a job.”

 Buying something at auction for $80 and selling it in the shop for $130 made her giddy, unless, of course she chose to give that item away to a friend, family member or would-be customer with a sufficient sad story.
 The act of giving something away still made her giddy, but for different reasons.

-While hanging out with our mom at Jolly’s Bargain Shop I learned about “profit” and “loss” and “kindness” and “generosity” and “elbow grease.”
+While hanging out with my mom at Jolly’s Bargain Shop I learned about “profit” and “loss” and “kindness” and “generosity” and “elbow grease.”

-It’s no wonder then that I’ve spent most of our life as a business owner.
-Dreaming, launching, testing, abandoning, succeeding, failing, giving, taking, compromising, standing our ground, giving in, and learning.
+It’s no wonder then that I’ve spent most of my life as a business owner.
+Dreaming, launching, testing, abandoning, succeeding, failing, giving, taking, compromising, standing my ground, giving in, and learning.
 Most of all learning.
 This is hugely important to you and your business.